• Skip to main content

 If they are doing this because it’s a high-performance house then you could still consider this, but look closely at the adhesives and safer alternatives.

-(On the topic of drywall, I would avoid premixed drywall mud, especially if they are skim coating the walls.
+(On the topic of drywall, the extremely sensitive may want to avoid premixed drywall mud, especially if they are skim-coating the walls.
 Use dry mix mud, it’s the same thing but without added chemicals which can really add up when it’s all over every wall).

 Subfloor and Decking Glues